-Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 30 September 2020.
-Basis for the 2019 results are the final annual public accounts for federal government, state and local government as well as the final Finance Statistics of the Umbrella Association of Austrian Social Security Funds.
-Data on the numerous extra-budgetary units stem from individually available information.
+Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 1 April 2021.
+Basis for the 2020 results are the provisional annual public accounts for federal government, quarterly data for state and local government units as well as the provisional Finance Statistics of the Umbrella Association of Austrian Social Security Funds.
+A first estimate of the numerous extra-budgetary units was made based on individually available information.

-The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on December 30, 2020.
-The results for 2020Q3 are based on preliminary accounting results of central, regional and local governments and the social security funds.
-Other units of General Government have been estimated on the basis of available information.
+The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on April 1, 2021.
+The results for 2020Q4 are based on preliminary accounting results of central, regional and local governments as well as social security funds.
+Other units of General Government have been estimated based on available information and preliminary results.

-The largest declines by value for General Government
+The largest decreases in value for General Government

-In 2020Q3, 45% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 20% applied to compensation of employees and 12% to intermediate consumption.
-All other expenditure items stayed below 7% of total expenditure.
+In 2020Q4, about 39% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 18% applied to compensation of employees, 13% to subsides and 12% to intermediate consumption, all other expenditure items stayed below 8% of total expenditure.

 |General Government Revenue and Expenditure, annual figures|

 |General Government Expenditure 2001 - 2020, quarterly figures|